apache/carbondata/docs/flink-integration-guide.md

 # Carbon Flink Integration Guide

 ## Usage scenarios

-  A typical scenario is that the data is cleaned and preprocessed by Flink, and then written to Carbon, for subsequent analysis and queries.

-  The CarbonData flink integration module is used to connect Flink and Carbon in the above scenario.

-  The CarbonData flink integration module provides a set of Flink BulkWriter implementations (CarbonLocalWriter and CarbonS3Writer).
+  The CarbonData flink integration module is used to connect Flink and Carbon.
+The module provides a set of Flink BulkWriter implementations (CarbonLocalWriter and CarbonS3Writer).
 The data is processed by the Flink, and finally written into the stage directory of the target table by the CarbonXXXWriter.

   By default, those data in table stage directory, can not be immediately queried, those data can be queried after the `INSERT INTO $tableName STAGE` command is executed.